lizzieinvancouver/ospree/data/ospreexlsx_README.txt

 No response time, but there is in Figure 3.
 Would extract thermaltime from X axis of Fig 3 (note that we'd still be up against some issues in converting to budburst) but could be useful for Picea-specific studies and/or if we ever analyze bud length data.

+<><> gianfagna85 <><>

+Is a little weird, seems to be focused on flower bud development of apples but says that bud break is defined as “the time when at least 50% of the buds had reached the green-tipped stage of development.”

 <><> general <><>